Traumatic Brain Injury Lawyers in Austin

 The severity of a brain injury varies; nonetheless, all TBI’s are serious.
 Even mild brain injuries can cause long-lasting damage.
 Seek medical care immediately if you or a loved one exhibits any signs or symptoms of a TBI after an accident that was not your fault.

-Since traumatic brain injuries are often quite severe and affect a vulnerable part of the human body, it is likely that those who have suffered a TBI will have long-lasting side effects.
+Since these injuries are often quite severe and affect a vulnerable part of the human body, it is likely that those who have suffered a TBI will have long-lasting side effects.

 Moderate to severe brain injuries can cause altered consciousness, awareness, or responsiveness.
 This can include comas, vegetative states, or even brain death.
 Long-lasting physical complications such as headaches, vertigo, seizures, infections, and hindered motor skills may occur as well.